 Anyone who has information that false claims are being submitted to Medicaid may be eligible for a whistleblower reward.

 This is only a partial list of the types of people who may be eligible for whistleblower rewards.
 Anyone who discovers evidence of Medicaid fraud can help fight fraud and earn a substantial reward.

-John Howley, Esq. has more than 20 years of experience representing clients in healthcare cases.
-To arrange a free and confidential consultation, call his office today at (212) 601-2728 or click here to reach his office via email.
+John Howley, Esq. has more than 28 years of experience representing clients in healthcare cases.
+To arrange a free and confidential consultation, call his office today at (212) 601-2728.

 How Do Dental Fraud Whistleblowers Earn Rewards?

 Dental fraud whistleblowers earn rewards by working with a whistleblower attorney to start a qui tam lawsuit.
 If the government recovers money as a result of the lawsuit, then the whistleblower will receive a reward of between 15% and 30% of the amount the government recovers.

 Your lawyer will initially file the qui tam lawsuit “under seal” (in secret) and will share your evidence only with the local prosecutor.
 This allows the prosecutor to investigate the case before the dentist or dental clinic knows that they are suspected of wrongdoing.